Introduction

 Tip # 7.
 Setting the white balance for better snow landscape photography

 It is possible to choose your white balance in the camera or to adapt it in post-processing when you shoot in RAW.
 Both options work well.
-If you only shoot jpegs, you have less room for manoeuvre in post-processing and it has to be more accurate in-camera.
+If you only shoot jpegs, you have less room for manoeuvre in post-processing, and it has to be more accurate in-camera.

 Tip # 8.
 Act fast

 Snow comes and goes.
 That means it can blow in fast and melt just as quickly.
 Trees with thick snow can become drabby in an instant.
 Big drops can fall into your neck or onto your camera and lens.
-One of the most important winter photography tips is to act fast when snow is fresh and not wait too long.
+One of the most essential winter photography tips is to act fast when snow is fresh and not wait too long.
 So, you can get the shots you deserve for being out there.
-And avoid all trampled scenes because of many walkers.
+And avoid all trampled scenes because of the many walkers.

 Tip # 9.
 Play With Perspective